 The focus of this research was to present of a real options valuation methodology geared towards practical use.
 A key innovation of the methodology is the idea of fitting optimal decision making boundaries to optimize the expected value, based on Monte Carlo simulated stochastic processes that represent important uncertain factors.
 We showed how the methodology can be used to value a simple Bermudan put option.
 Then, we presented a Bermudan-like option where the strike was variable.
 This type of option is a simplification of the situation where managers have the option to build an optimal sized plant.
 For both the Bermudan and the Bermudan-like variable strike options convergence to the analytical values was achieved as the number of simulation paths were increased.
+We then considered an American put option where we showed convergence for exercise boundaries that were non-oscillatory.
+Under many circumstances, the practitioner may not know the true shape of an exercise boundary but may have intuition regarding its approximate location as well as convexity or concavity, reducing the potential of the oscillatory boundary solutions.
 Finally, we presented a simple build / abandon real option.
 As mentioned, to value a complex real option with multiple stochastic factors leads to model complexity that may make the analysis intractable.
 Our theoretical and numerical presentation of exercising boundary fitting shows how the complexity can be overcome through the use of Monte Carlo simulation.
+We emphasize that in a real options context, often many parameters can only be estimated.
+Errors associated with an approximate boundary fit may be significantly less than not modelling important complexities in the quest of a mathematically accurate solution.
 We feel that the methodology presented here is much more tractable in an industry setting for it is simple enough for managers to understand, yet can account for important real world factors that make the real options model suitable for valuation.